Athens Parks and Hills

 Areopagus Hill

-It is located just below the entrance of the Acropolis, between the Acropolis and the Ancient Agora.
-The myth relates that it was the place where the council of gods held a trial for the god of war, Aris, who was accused of the murder of the son of Poseidon, Halirrhothios.
-In the Ancient Times, it used to be the place where the murder trials took place.
+Areopagus Hill is located just below the entrance of the Acropolis, between the Sacred Rock and the Ancient Agora.
+The myth states that it was the place where the council of gods held a trial for the god of war, Ares, who was accused of the murder of the son of Poseidon, Halirrhothius.
+In antiquity, it used to be the place where the murder trials took place.

 Filopappos Hill

-Filopappos Hill (or the Hill of the Muses) can be seen the opposite of the Acropolis.
-The hill took its name from a funeral monument built at its top in 115 A.D in memory of the Roman consul Gaius Julius Antiochus Philopappos.
-The monument used to measure 10 meters and was adorned by statues of the family of Filopappos.
+Filopappos Hill (or the Hill of the Muses) lies opposite the Acropolis.
+The hill took its name from a funeral monument built at its top in 115 A.D. in memory of the Roman consul Gaius Julius Antiochus Epiphanes Philopappus.
+The monument used to measure 10 meters and was adorned by statues of the family of Philopappus.

-The hill is also known as the Hill of the Muses since the myth says it used to be the home of the 9 muses.
+The hill is also known as the Hill of the Muses since the myth claims that it used to be the home of the Nine Muses.
 The hill is lovely, completely covered by pine trees.
-Its top, only accessible by foot, offers incredible panoramic views over Athens, the acropolis and the Saronic Gulf.
-The hill also houses the small Byzantine chapel of Agios Dimitrios which contains some fine frescoes.
+Its top, only accessible on foot, offers incredible panoramic views over Athens, the Acropolis and the Saronic Gulf.
+The hill also houses the small Byzantine chapel of Agios Dimitrios which contains some impressive frescoes.

 Pnyx Hill

-In the 5th century BC, it was the meeting place of the Democratic Assembly also called the Assembly of the Demos.
+In the 5th century BC, Pnyx Hill was the meeting place of the Democratic Assembly also called the Assembly of the Demos.
 Every famous orator of Ancient Athens such as Aristides, Demosthenes, Pericles, and Themistocles has delivered many speeches on that hill.
-It is located between the Philopappos Hill and the Hill of the Nymphs.
+It is located between Filopappos Hill and the Hill of the Nymphs.

-The National Gardens (Etnikos Kipos) or Kings Gardens are situated in the heart of Athens.
-These gardens were originally the royal gardens and were designed by Queen Amalia in the 19th century.
+The National Garden (Ethnikos Kipos) or Royal Garden is situated in the heart of Athens.
+They were originally the royal gardens, designed by Queen Amalia in the 19th century.
 They are an oasis of coolness and green in a big noisy city.
-Strolling around the gardens one will discover some interesting kind of trees and plants, duck ponds, a small zoo and a botanical museum which houses paintings and photographs.
-Many efforts have been made recently to clean up the gardens and to offer to the animals captured in the zoo more comfortable conditions.
+Strolling around the gardens, one will discover some interesting kinds of trees and plants, duck ponds, a small zoo and a botanical museum that houses paintings and photographs.
+Many efforts have been made to clean up the gardens and to offer the animals captured in the zoo more comfortable conditions.
 The gardens also house a playground and some nice cafes.
-They are located behind the Greek Parliament and the central square of Syntagma.
+They are located behind the Parliament and the central square of Syntagma.

 Zappeion Gardens

-In the centre of the gardens of Zappeion, one can admire the Zappeion Megaron, a beautiful Neoclassical building erected in 1874-1888.
+In the center of the gardens of Zappeion, one can admire the Zappeion Megaron, a beautiful Neoclassical building erected in 1874-1888.
 It was originally built in order to host the first modern Olympic Games in Athens, in 1896.
-The building has been since the Games used as a center for international conferences.
-It has often been the theatre of the most important political moments of Greece.
+The building has been used as a center for international conferences ever since.
+It has often been the theatre of the most important political moments in Greece.
 The Zappeion Gardens are located next to the National Gardens and just off the central square of Syntagma.

 Diomidis Botanical Garden

-This is a large garden in the area of Haidari, western Attica.
-It has more than 2,500 plant species and it is a wonderful place to walk.
+This large garden in the area of Haidari has more than 2,500 plant species and is a wonderful place to walk.

 DISCOVER MORE ABOUT ATHENS